Module 4:

 • Much of what the United States knows about North Korea’s missile programs comes from defectors who may have overseen or worked in the military complex.
 [3] This information can be unreliable if not checked against other sources of intelligence, such as overhead satellite images and communications intercepts.

 • Missile tests provide important technical information about the state of North Korea’s missile programs.
 Missile launches are monitored by technical systems such as infrared satellites in orbit and radars on the earth.
-[4] South Korea recovered debris from the December 2012 test of the Taepodong-2 to assess the state of North Korea’s rocket programs.
-[5]
+[5] South Korea recovered debris from the May 2023 failed launch of the Chollima-1 to assess the state of North Korea’s rocket programs.
+[6]

 • Interdictions of illicit shipments to and from North Korea raise questions about the effectiveness of sanctions and provide additional evidence about the state of North Korea’s missile program.